stefannikolic1985/NameList/README.md

 A console application that manage persons in a list.

 ## About
-Program was made as a school project in the course "Introduction to Programming in C++".
+The program is developed as a school projec at the course "Introduction to Programming in C++".

 ## Features